KnowledgeSysCapstone/ResearchHelper/README.md

 1. Clone repo.
 2. ```docker-compose up --build```
 3. Wait until build finishes.
+4. Install dependencies for uploading (see Prereqs.).
-4. ```python uploader.py``` |
+5. ```python uploader.py``` |
 This will take a large amount of time (depending on settings).
 Go play some games or something.
 Default topic is papers concerning "food".
-5. Access front end at http://localhost:3000.
+6. Access front end at http://localhost:3000.
-6. Type a food-related claim and press search.
+7. Type a food-related claim and press search.

 ## System Architecture